Meet our students

 Corin Anderson – Year 4, BA (Hons) Popular Music

-Working under the name CoriAnder, I am an electronic music producer, composer, multi-instrumentalist and DJ.
-Since October 2010, I have written and co-written over 40 songs, produced and remixed other artists’ work and released four amateur albums.
-I have also been interviewed and had three of my songs played on BBC Introducing.
+Working under the name CoriAnder, I am an electronic music producer, composer and DJ.
+I have written and co-written over 70 songs, produced and remixed other artists’ work and released five albums and one EP.
+I have also been interviewed and had several of my songs played on BBC Introducing.

 Rebecca Di Rollo – Recently graduated, BA (Hons) Popular Music